Toltar/energy-monitoring-app/README.md

 ## API Documentation

 You can find the api documentation at the root directory [here](openapi.yaml) within the project in OpenApi 3.0 docs form in YAML.
+Throw the contents of the file into [the swagger editor](editor.swagger.io) to read the API docs.

 ## Useful project commands